P79N6A/server/conf/mail/HOWTO.md

 ## write messages to files

-location or layout isn't important. day-dir is a simple solution
+location or layout isn't important. day-dirs are a simple solution:

 **.procmailrc**